shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 - needs, wants or desires acquired through influence or may be generally innate.
+Conscious or unconscious
-- most important reasons to move forward
+- most important reasons for actions or move forward in the decision-making process
 - progression > stimulate brain > keep engaging
-- helps them move forward in the decision-making process

 # Terms

 ## Attention